 Reznor is flying high

 The heating installation visible at high level in the Museum of Flight in Edinburgh has a Y formation to mirror the shape of the Concorde that is on display.
 The three Reznor Airmix ducts have been recently installed and are served by an existing Nordair IDF unit providing an airflow of 8.7 m3/s.
-The unit needed to be modified with an inverter drive to ensure a soft start and gradual inflation of the ducts.
+The unit were modified with an inverter drive to ensure a soft start and gradual inflation of the ducts.

 The air-distribution plenum was modified to include turning vanes and balancing dampers to ensure each of the three sections receives an airflow of 2.9 m3/s.